The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions: Conclusion

 The detection of these planets had been announced in \citet{Mayor-2011} studying statistical properties of the systems discovered with { HARPS}.
-However, with more data in hand, it was possible to discover new \emph{bona-fide} signals.
+However, with more data in hand, it was possible to discover new \emph{bona-fide} planets.
 This is the case for the two inner super-Earth orbiting \object{HD20781} and the 13.1-day period super-Earth orbiting \object{HD45184}.
-There is also the 180-day signal found in the timeseries of \object{HD20003}, however, as explained in Sec.~\ref{udry:hd20003}, we cannot exclude an instrumental origin to this signal.
-These new detection shows that gathering more data helps in detecting small-mass planets on short-period orbits as well as long-period signals.
-Characterising those signals is therefore an expensive, however necessary task.
+There is also the 184-day signal found in the timeseries of \object{HD20003} even if, as explained in Sec.\,\ref{udry:hd20003}, we cannot exclude an instrumental origin to this signal.
+These new detections show that gathering more data helps in detecting small-mass planets on short-period orbits as well as long-period signals.
+Although expensive, characterizing those signals is therefore a necessary task to get an as complete as possible view of planetary systems.

+The most important targets in today's exoplanet studies are the transiting small-mass planets orbiting bright stars.
+They allow for exquisite determination of their orbital and physical properties, bringing priceless constrains to our understanding of planet formation, of the establishment of planetary system architecture, and of the diversity of planet internal compositions.
+Those candidates would also be excellent candidates for further atmospheric characterization.
+A dedicated \emph{Spitzer} survey looking for potential transit events induced by the shortest-period planets in our sample was conducted by \citet{Gillon-2017}.
+Unfortunately, after searching for transits of the innermost planets orbiting \object{HD\,20003}, \object{HD\,20781}, \object{HD\,31527}, \object{HD\,45184}, \object{HD\,51608} and \object{HD\,134060}, no detection was reported in this study.
+The search will continue, in particular with the Swiss-ESA led CHEOPS satellite to be launched end of 2018 \citep{Fortier-2014}.